Building a Service Mesh with AWS App Mesh - Controlling and Observing Microservice Communication

 Learn how to declaratively configure canary deployments, retry policies, and mTLS encryption using Envoy sidecars, and visualize service dependencies with X-Ray integration.

-Overview of App Mesh
+Overview of App Mesh and Service Discontinuation

 App Mesh is a service mesh that controls and monitors communication between microservices.
 It deploys an Envoy proxy as a sidecar alongside each service, routing inter-service traffic through the proxies.
 Without modifying application code, you can configure traffic weighting, retries, timeouts, and circuit breakers.
+However, AWS announced in September 2024 that App Mesh is no longer accepting new customers and recommends existing users plan migration ahead of service end-of-life.
+For new projects, do not adopt App Mesh; instead choose ECS Service Connect or Amazon VPC Lattice.
+Existing users need to develop a migration plan before the service end date.

 Traffic Control and Observability

 Virtual routers let you configure traffic weighting for canary deployments, such as routing 10% of traffic to a new version.
 By gradually adjusting the weights (10% to 25% to 50% to 100%), you can safely migrate traffic.
 Retry policies allow you to declaratively define settings like retrying up to 3 times on HTTP 503 errors with exponential backoff.
 Circuit breakers use outlier detection to temporarily remove endpoints from the routing pool when their error rate exceeds a threshold.
 X-Ray integration enables Envoy proxies to automatically send trace data, visualizing call chains, latency, and error rates between services.
 CloudWatch metrics let you monitor request counts, latency, and error rates on a per-service basis.
-If cross-VPC or cross-account service communication is your primary requirement, VPC Lattice is also worth considering since it eliminates the need to operate Envoy.

 mTLS and Access Control